 - A non-Israeli company not registered in Israel, but with a "merger affiliation" with an Israeli company.
 A "merger affiliation" includes, inter alia, a situation where the non-Israeli company, an entity who controls it, an entity controlled by it or an entity controlled by any of them: (a) holds more than one quarter of an Israeli company’s issued capital stock; (b) holds more than one quarter of an Israeli company’s voting power; (c) has the right to appoint more than one quarter of the Israeli company’s directors; or (d) has the right to receive more than one quarter of the Israeli company’s profits; or

-- Turnover threshold: the combined turnovers in Israel of the parties to the merger in the financial year prior to the transaction were over NIS 150 Million, and at least two of the parties each had a turnover in Israel of at least NIS 10 Million in that year;
+- Turnover threshold: the combined turnovers in Israel of the parties to the merger in the balance year prior to the transaction were over NIS 150 million, and at least two parties each had a turnover in Israel of at least NIS 10 million in the same year;

-- Combined market share threshold: the parties' combined market shares will exceed 50% of a product/service market following the merger; or
+- Combined market share threshold: the parties' combined market shares will exceed 50% of a product/service market as a result of the merger; or

-- Individual market share threshold: one of the parties in the transaction has a "monopoly" (defined by the Israeli Antitrust Law as having over 50% market share) in any market in Israel.
-It is enough if this threshold is met by one of the parties.
+- Individual market share threshold: one/both of the parties in the transaction has a "monopoly" (defined by the Israeli Antitrust Law as having over 50% market share) in any market in Israel.

-Note that, the Israeli Antitrust Law and the Restrictive Trade Practices Regulations (Registry, Publication and Transaction Reporting), 2004 (the "Regulations") do not set an asset threshold to filing in Israel, and whether a company has or does not have assets in Israel is irrelevant to the thresholds.
-For example, a high-tech company may have a development centre in Israel employing several engineers, and not meet the filing thresholds due to the fact that it has no sales in Israel.
+Note that the Israeli Antitrust Law and the Restrictive Trade Practices Regulations (Registry, Publication and Transaction Reporting), 2004 (the "Regulations") do not set an asset threshold to filing in Israel, and whether or not a company has assets in Israel is irrelevant to the thresholds.
+For example, a hi-tech company may have a development centre in Israel employing several engineers, and still not meet the filing thresholds due to the fact that it has no sales in Israel.

-At the moment, all thresholds refer to activity in Israel only (see "Future developments" below).
+All thresholds refer to activity in Israel only.

-In this regard, sellers' market shares and turnovers will not be taken into account if all their connections to the acquired company or assets are severed.
-If some connections remain – the sellers' turnover or market shares will be taken into account when assessing the turnovers.
+In this regard, sellers' market share and turnovers will not be taken into account if all connections to the acquired company or assets are severed.
+If some connections remain between the parties once the transaction has been consummated, the sellers' turnover or market share will be taken into account when assessing the turnovers.